MaxPhal/nnUNet4SoilXrayCT/README.md

 ````shell
 nnUNetv2_train <TaskID> 3d_fullres <fold> -tr nnUNetTrainer_betterIgnoreSampling --c
 ````
+# Contribution

+This repository was drafted by Maxime Phalempin (UFZ) and Lars Krämer (DKFZ, HIP).
+It was reviewed and edited by Steffen Schlüter (UFZ), Maik Geers-Lucas (TUBerlin) and Fabian Isensee (DKFZ, HIP).

 # Acknowledgements
 Part of this work was funded by Helmholtz Imaging (HI), a platform of the Helmholtz Incubator.